revature-scalawags/Project2-Group4/README.md

   * Spark Streaming
 * JonSnowLabs NLP
 * AWS S3
-* AWS Glue

 ## Features

-List of features ready and TODOs for future development
 * Collects current and historical top-ten trending hashtags
-* Awesome feature 2
-* Awesome feature 3

-To-do list:
+* Analyzes batches of tweets using a particular hashtag and outputs basic influence metrics for that hashtag.
+* Performs sentiment analysis on either historical or streaming data.

+TODO:
 * Wow improvement to be done 1
 * Wow improvement to be done 2